Secmode/Phishing-Email-Analysis-Investigation-Project/README.md

 #  Phishing Email Analysis & Investigation Project

 ## 🔹 Overview

 This project simulates a **real-world phishing campaign** and documents the **SOC analyst investigation process** from email delivery to artifact collection and reporting.
 The phishing email was crafted to appear as a **voicemail notification from Office**, leading victims to a fake login page where credentials could be harvested.

-The project demonstrates both the **attacker’s perspective** (hosting a phishing page, logging credentials) and the **defender’s perspective** (analyzing the phishing email, capturing traffic with Wireshark, and extracting IOCs).
+The project demonstrates both perspectives:
+- **Attacker:** Hosting a phishing page and logging credentials
+- **Defender:** Analyzing the phishing email, capturing traffic with Wireshark, and extracting IOCs

 ---